awsdocs/amazon-ecs-developer-guide/doc_source/ECS_AWSCLI_EC2.md

 ## Prerequisites<a name="AWSCLI_EC2_prereq"></a>

-This tutorial assumes the following prerequisites have been completed:
+This tutorial assumes that the following prerequisites have been completed:
 + The latest version of the AWS CLI is installed and configured\.
 For more information about installing or upgrading your AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
 + The steps in [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md) have been completed\.
 + Your AWS user has the required permissions specified in the [Amazon ECS First Run Wizard](IAMPolicyExamples.md#first-run-permissions) IAM policy example\.